OpenStorageNetwork/openstoragenetwork.github.io/content/docs/portal.md

 weight: 20
 ---

+OSN uses the Coldfront resource allocation platform developed by the Center for Computational Research at the University at Buffalo to manage storage allocations on the storage network.
+The Coldfront application is both open source and provides a plugin framework making it adaptable to OSN and other third-party requirements.
+Excellent documentation for the Coldfront project can be found at the project's `documentation site <CFRTD_>`_.

+OSN has developed a plugin for the Coldfront application that adds the ability to manage OSN storage resources.
+OSN hosts an instance of this extended Coldfront application at https://coldfront.osn.mghpcc.org.
+OSN end users and administrators use this application to consume and manage OSN resources.

 There are four roles associated with an OSN allocation:

 -   Principal Investigator - Responsible for the allocation and serves